 What is an RFP?
-[A 2024 Guide]
+A 2026 Guide

 What is an RFP?
-[A 2024 Guide]
+A 2026 Guide

 Article by Zarah Ariola

-In this guide on what is an RFP, we will touch upon the RFP meaning and definition, what an RFP document should entail and how to write an RFP for a successful procurement process.
+So, what is an RFP and when to use it?
+In this guide, we will explain its meaning and definition, what an RFP document should entail, and how to write an RFP for a successful procurement process.
+We will also discuss different types of RFPs for projects in various niches — from software development to eCommerce.
+Let’s dive in!

-What is an RFP and When to Use it?
+What Is an RFP and When To Use it?

 Agency description goes here